C4E5G3/pages_bazClearances/content/en/_index.md

 ---
-title: "Reliable Service"
+title: "Need a property cleared?
+We promise to remove all unwanted items, and we can come out promptly to give you a no-obligation quote on any job.
+We are reliable, trustworthy, and very reputable."
 draft: false
 seo:
   description: "Your trusted house clearance service covering the entire county of Dorset.
-We offer efficient and affordable property removal for all types of properties.
-Get a free, no-obligation quote today!"
+We offer efficient and affordable property removal for all types of properties."
 ---
 {{< brick_title >}}
   ![a generic house clearance featuring an assortment of brown cardboard packing boxes](/uploads/photos/clear1.jpg)